ioerror/highctidh/src/README.md

 ```

 Use the golang bindings in a `.go` file by importing the field size that is
-required or by importing all four field sizes:
+desired or by importing any or all of the four field sizes:
 ```
 import (
     ctidh511  "codeberg.org/vula/highctidh/src/ctidh511"